-Sodium acifluorfen is a diphenyl ether which is the active ingredient of two herbicides, Tackle and Blazer, which were originally manufactured by two companies.
-Toxicological data are available on both products; however, the data on Tackle are generally more current and acceptable.
+Sodium acifluorfen is a diphenyl ether which is the active ingredient of the herbicide, Blazer.
+Toxicological data are available for Blazer and for another registration, Tackle, which was previously manufactured by another company.
+The data on Tackle are generally more current and acceptable.
 Discussions of the toxicology of acifluorfen are mainly based on data derived from the studies with Tackle, and where appropriate, the Blazer toxicity data are discussed.
-Tackle contains approximately 20% to 24% acifluorfen as the active ingredient, whereas Blazer contains approximately 40% acifluorfen.
+Tackle contained approximately 20% to 24% acifluorfen as the active ingredient, whereas Blazer contains approximately 40% acifluorfen.

 Acifluorfen has low acute oral, dermal and inhalation toxicity.
 It was not a skin sensitizer.
 However, it caused severe eye and moderate skin irritation.
 Acute toxicity is shown in Table 1.
 The liver and kidney were target organs in subchronic and chronic studies with sodium acifluorfen.
 Anemia occurred in several studies.

 Decreased body weight, liver toxicity (increased liver weight, microscopic liver lesions, elevated liver enzymes), and anemia occurred in the subchronic feeding studies in rats and mice.
 Increased kidney weights occurred in the subchronic rat study.
 Mortality, clinical signs, and dermal irritation occurred in the subchronic dermal toxicity study in rabbits.
 A toxicity profile is shown in Table 2.